ARTÉMIS DOMAINES BRINGS TOGETHER EXCEPTIONAL VINEYARDS, AND INDIVIDUALS WHO SHARE A PASSION FOR WINE AND FOR NURTURING LIFE.

 Shared values: rigour, humility and ambition.
 A nursery for talent and genuine sharing of knowledge, skills and best practices.

-ARTÉMIS DOMAINES OWNS EIGHT PROPERTIES IN BORDEAUX, BURGUNDY, THE RHÔNE VALLEY, CHAMPAGNE, THE NAPA VALLEY IN CALIFORNIA AND OREGON.
+ARTÉMIS DOMAINES OWNS NINE PROPERTIES IN BORDEAUX, BURGUNDY, THE RHÔNE VALLEY, CHAMPAGNE, THE NAPA VALLEY IN CALIFORNIA AND OREGON.

 The Château Latour estate is located in the heart of the Médoc, in the famous Pauillac AOC.
 Ranked as a first growth in the 1855 Bordeaux classification, Château Latour enjoys an international reputation.
 The property’s 96.5 hectares benefit from an exceptional terroir and location, on the banks of the Gironde estuary.